ncatlab/nlab-content/pages/4/5/0/0/54/content.md

 ## my position {#myposition}

-I have my PhD in theoretical [[physics]].
+I have my PhD in theoretical [[physics]] but have worked in math departments ever since.
 Have been a postdoc in [[mathematics|maths]] and [[mathematical physics]] for four years at Hamburg University.
-Was based for a bit at <a href="http://www.mpim-bonn.mpg.de/">MPI in Bonn</a> and have a postdoc position in Prof. [[Ieke Moerdijk]]'s group since 2009, first in Utrecht and then the group moved to Nijmegen in 2012.
+Had then a few months of guest position at [HIM](http://www.hausdorff-research-institute.uni-bonn.de) and then at [MPI](http://www.mpim-bonn.mpg.de/) in Bonn, and since 2009 have a postdoc position in Prof. [[Ieke Moerdijk]]'s group, first in Utrecht and then the group moved to Nijmegen in 2012.

 ## my research {#myresearch}